Group of people gathered around a memorial site outdoors, with flowers laid on the ground, trees, and a clear blue sky in the background.

 Please schedule ahead of time and let us know your planned arrival timing, then text us (206-383-3285) as you are coming through Goldendale to let us know your actual arrival timing, so we can be in the right place to greet you!

-Google maps often leads you down a goat trail - so please see step by step directions here.
+Google maps and other maps apps can lead you down a goat trail “shortcut” - so please see step by step directions here.